-$100 to Hula's Island Grill | Good Times
+$50 to Hula's Island Grill | Good Times

-Enter to win a $100 Gift Certificate to Hula’s Island Grill and Tiki Room in Santa Cruz.
+Enter for a chance to win a $50 Gift Certificate to Hula’s Island Grill and Tiki Room in Santa Cruz.

 Hula’s Island Grill is a throwback to the popular tiki restaurants and bars of the 50’s & 60’s.
 A California twist on an island classic, serving great food and cool cocktails, while creating a sense of community.
 The creation of the Delaney brothers, the original location in Monterey opened in 1998, followed by Hula’s Santa Cruz in 2006.
-You can enjoy a tropical cocktail, a quick bite, or a full dinner, while being taken care of by the best staff in the ‘biz.
-Our menu has something for everyone, and is a fusion of island, and American flavors.
+Enjoy a tropical cocktail, a quick bite, or a full dinner, while being taken care of by the best staff in the ‘biz.
+The menu has something for everyone, and is a fusion of island, and American flavors.

 Winners notified by email and have 48 hours to respond or forfeit.